return42/sphkerneldoc/linux_src_doc/include/linux/dmaengine_h.rst

     max burst capability per-transfer

 cmd_pause
+    true, if pause is supported (i.e. for reading residue or for resume later)

+cmd_resume
-    true, if pause and thereby resume is supported
+    true, if resume is supported

 cmd_terminate
     true, if terminate cmd is supported